tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

     @@@AlwaysInstallElevated@@@    REG_DWORD    @@@0x1@@@
 {% endhighlight %}

 We can generate a malicious MSI file with msfvenom as shown below.
-The `windows/shell_reverse_tcp` is an unstaged reverse shell payload, meaning that we can catch it with a netcat listener.
-The `Lhost` and `lport` parameters specify an IP address and a port number which the reverse shell payload should connect back to.
+The `windows/shell_reverse_tcp` payload is an <i>unstaged</i> reverse shell payload, meaning that we can catch it with a netcat listener.
+The `lhost` and `lport` parameters specify an IP address and a port number which the reverse shell payload should connect back to.
 Furthermore, we use the `-f` flag to specify that we want the payload in the format of an MSI file.
 We save the resulting MSI file in a file named "rs.msi".

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]